Trump hits out at Europe and doubles down on Greenland demands – but won’t use force

 He continued: “It’s a very small ask compared to what we have given them for many, many decades.
 But the problem with Nato is that we’ll be there for them 100 per cent, but I’m not sure that they’d be there for us.”

-The US president reiterated his desire to establish a “Golden Dome” of missile defences, a system which Mr Trump proposes would have its outer edge in Greenland.
+The US president reiterated his desire to establish a “Golden Dome” of missile defences, a system that Mr Trump proposes would have its outer edge in Greenland.

 “Between immigration and energy – if they don’t change, bad things will happen to them,” he added.